aiegoo/documentation/_wiki/blog/2021-10-24-nodejs-npm.md

 lock.json documentation for more information.
 ```
 {% include callout.html content="**Beaware** Node modules (also called CJS) use a different syntax than ECMAScript modules(ESM), and you may have to switch between the two syntaxes when you go between frontend and backend code.
 It’s a good idea to be familiar with both." type="info" %}
-{% include callout.html content="**goodPoing!** Whenever you have a dependency, you have something that needs to be mocked(simulated) for effective testing.
+{% include callout.html content="**goodPoint!** Whenever you have a dependency, you have something that needs to be mocked(simulated) for effective testing.
 For example, our primary dependency is Express, which is already thoroughly tested, so we don’t need or want to test Express itself, just how we use it.
 The only way we can determine if we’re using Express correctly is tosimulate Express itself." type="default" %}

+{{site.data.alerts.important}}
+const fortune = require('./fortune')

+exports.home = (req, res) => res.render('home')

+exports.about = (req, res) =>
+  res.render('about', { fortune: fortune.getFortune() })

+exports.notFound = (req, res) => res.render('404')

+// Express recognizes the error handler by way of its four
+// argumetns, so we have to disable ESLint's no-unused-vars rule
+/* eslint-disable no-unused-vars */
+exports.serverError = (err, req, res, next) => res.render('500')
+/* eslint-enable no-unused-vars */
+{{site.data.alerts.end}}

 ## Thi

 ## Install NodeJS & NPM